The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 Marketing Mistake #3: Failing to Use Branding as a Competitive Advantage

+Assuming B2B buyers make purely logical choices about features and price is a costly misconception.
 This mindset often comes from a desire to appear professional and technical, assuming that emotional branding doesn’t influence business decisions.

 Overlooking branding can harm your business in several ways: